 Unlike those rural folk, my options were unfortunately limited to finding some way to fall asleep, preferably before midnight.
 It wasn’t a matter of Seasonal Affective Disorder (SAD).
 I didn’t seem to be having any mood effects.
 But I supposed that those afflicted with that malady might also benefit from knowing what worked for me.
 I emphasize: might.
 Sleep problems appeared to be one of those areas where different people have to try different things before hopefully finding something that works for them.
 Not a one-size-fits-all kind of problem.

 I didn’t have a genuine sleep disorder, like sleep apnea or having a bad girlfriend.
 Within the avalanche of advice provided by various sleep problems websites (of which the National Sleep Foundation was possibly the best), I saw that one convenient solution was to take something.
 Along with regular sleeping pills, some people swore by Benadryl (typically found in allergy medications).
+Others had good luck with Trazodone.
 Of course, there were also prescription options like Ambien – which, despite the horror stories, was apparently good enough for a lot of people.
 (Note: a person might actually have to follow the instructions to get the desired effect.)
 I had long ago discovered that ordinary sleeping pills, like most medicines, were at their best the first time, and that the effects wore down in subsequent uses.
 So I tended to save them for the rare instances when I truly needed to get to sleep no matter what.